Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Introduction

 However, condensed matter systems are seldom isolated.
 In particular, some very important experimental setups require the system to be connected with external environment.
 A notable example is a system connected to leads and driven by current or a voltage bias or an electric field [see Fig.\ref{fig:Model}(a)].
 Generically, such systems are expected to attain an unique current-carrying non-equilibrium steady state (NESS).
-It is interesting to explore whether such NESSs could also be classified according to their entanglement content, e.g., a many-body localizable system undergoing an entanglement transition driven by a current or electric field.
-It is also important to ask whether the entanglement transition could be coincident with a transition between NESSs with and without current.
+It is interesting to explore whether such NESSs could also be classified according to their entanglement content.
+For example, we could ask whether a many-body localizable system can undergo a dynamical transition when driven by a strong current or electric field, e.g. a transition between NESSs with distinct system-size scaling of current.
+Moreover, can such NESS transition be coincident with an entanglement transition?